 - 3. Specify the Period in nanoseconds (ns) or Frequency in megahertz (MHz). - 4.
 Modify the Clock Name.
 The name of the first clock source is provided as default. - 5.
 Modify the Duty cycle, if needed. - 6.
 Modify the Offset of the clock, if needed. - 7.
 Modify the first edge direction of the clock, if needed. - 8.
-Select the check box for Add this clock to an existing one with the same source, if needed. - 9.
 Click OK.
-The new constraint appears in the Constraints List.

-Note: When you choose File > Save, the Timing Constraints Editor saves the newly created constraint in the database.
+The new constraint appears in the Constraints List. - Note: When you choose File > Save, the Timing Constraints Editor saves the newly created constraint in the database.